-Inflation has risen dramatically over the past year.
+Inflation has risen dramatically over the past few years.
 May 2022 was understood to have the largest month to month increase since 2005 and the largest 12-month increase since the 1980s.
 This is in part understood to be as a result of increased demand from supply chain backlogs caused by the COVID-19 pandemic.

-While the monthly year-over-year CPI fell 1% in 2022 compared to 2021, inflation is still increasing at a historic rate.
-The Northeast still has nearly double the inflation (6%) it experienced at pre-pandemic levels (3.5%).
-While increased interest rates have clearly leveled off the price index year-over-year in 2024, the CPI has risen as many points between 2020 and 2024 as it did between 2007 and 2019(46), pointing to the rapid inflation comparatively since 2007.
+While the monthly increase of year-over-year CPI fell since 2022, inflation is still increasing at a historic rate.
+The Northeast still has a 3.5-4% inflation rate, similar to the rate years prior to the 2008 housing crisis.
+While increased interest rates have clearly leveled off the price index year-over-year in 2024, the CPI has risen as more points between 2020 and 2024 (51) as it did between 2007 and 2019(46), pointing to the rapid inflation comparatively since 2007.

-Northeast Urban Year-Over-Year CPI Percent Change (2020-2024)
+Northeast Urban Year-Over-Year

+CPI Percent Change (2019-2024)